truemark/autoalarm/cloudwatch-agent-configuration.md

 - **EC2 Instance(s)**: Running Amazon Linux 2 or other supported OS.
 - **IAM Role**: An IAM role for EC2 with permissions to access Systems Manager and CloudWatch.
 - **AWS CLI**: Optionally, the AWS CLI installed on your local machine for running commands.
+- **SSM Parameter Configuration**: Create SSM parameter with cloudwatch agent configuration for Windows and Linux instances.

 ## Step 1: Attach IAM Role to EC2 Instances